Taste of Stevenson with mule 2024

 - Discover the beginning of one of France’s classic hiking trails

-- Enjoy fine scenery of Haute Loire in the company of two and four-legged companions
+- Enjoy fine scenery of Haute Loire in the company of your four-legged companion

 - Let the donkey take the strain – you carry just a day backpack

 - Lighter hikes, manageable distances, maximum enjoyment

-- Visit fascinating hamlets and villages en route to the remarkable medieval cité of Pradelles
+- Visit fascinating hamlets and villages en route including the remarkable medieval cité of Pradelles

 - 4-night, self-guided moderate walking tour accompanied by a donkey

 - Arrive any day of the week from mid-April to mid-October